Adnuntius/documentation/adnuntius-advertising/requesting-ads/README.md

 ---
 description: >-
-  Adnuntius supports multiple ways of requesting ads from a page or from another system.
+  Adnuntius supports multiple ways of requesting ads from a web page or from another system.
 Here are the alternatives currently available.
 ---